 This model is still a Generation I night vision monocular, which means it doesn’t have the advancements in brightness and detail that you see with Generation II models.
 However, this one ditches the glass intensifier tube common to Gen I models and replaces it with a proprietary ceramic tube that greatly improves quality and reduces edge distortion.
-While this model is pricey, it delivers a high-quality experience, and the inclusion of headgear makes it good value, as well.
+While this model is pricey, it delivers a high-quality experience, and the inclusion of headgear makes it a good value, as well.

 The Night Owl iGEN 20/20 NOIGM 3X-IC work differently than traditional night vision, which means that it falls outside the traditional Gen I, Gen II, Gen III labeling that describes many night vision setups.
 However, it appears to work even better than the Gen III models, even if it takes a bit more tinkering to use correctly.
 With this model, you can amplify ambient infrared light up to 650 times.
 With the included infrared emitter, that number goes up to a whopping 1345 times, which gives a long viewing distance and a high degree of detail.

 The IR emitter can automatically adjust to produce the best experience, or you can set it to manual and adjust it yourself if you feel you can do a better job.
 This model can also take pictures and stores them on an internal SD card, which makes this a great model for home security purposes, but also good for recording any fun encounters with wildlife that you have.
-This model doesn’t come with a neck strap or a mount for one, which is a bit of a pain, but overall, it’s one of the best-functioning models on our list.
+This model doesn’t come with a neck strap or mount for one, which is a bit of a pain, but overall, it’s one of the best-functioning models on our list.

 The Bestguarder 6x50mm WG-50 lives up to its name in a lot of ways.
 It may not be the best for portable applications like hunting, but it’s the best home security infrared monocular on our list.
 It’s easy to take this model and connect it to an external power source to keep it on indefinitely as a security camera, and it’s also easy to connect it to a computer to record or monitor the view.
 This model can also store photos or videos taken at night or in the day on an internal drive, which is a nice added feature.